Stop being self-employed

-As self-employed you can go out of business at any moment by closing or selling your business.
-To do so, you first have to account for all liabilities to:
+You can go out of business as a self-employed any time by closing or selling your business.
+However, first you have to account for all liabilities to:

-- HM Revenue and Customs such as Income Tax, NICs and if applicable VAT as well as employees’ NICs and Income Tax.
+- HMRC such as Income Tax, NICs and VAT (if applicable) as well as employees’ NICs and Income Tax.

-If you intend to sell or dispose your business assets such as buildings, equipment or even the business’s reputation (goodwill), you should have in mind that the sales revenues are subject to Capital Gains Tax (CGT).
-You have to pay CGT on the difference between what you paid for your business’s assets and their sale price.
+It is also important to remember that if you intend to sell or dispose of your business assets such as buildings or equipment, the sales revenues are subject to Capital Gains Tax (CGT).
+CGT must be paid on the difference between what you paid for your business assets and their sale price.